-In my opinion, short educational videos are one of the most underrated learning resources out there.
+Short educational videos are one of the most underrated learning resources out there.
 They can be used to find information about difficult concepts, to practice your skills, or to simply learn more about SQL basics.

 Coding challenges are another great way to practice SQL.
-Hacker Rank is my favorite website when it comes to finding challenges and exercises to practice SQL for beginners.
+Hacker Rank is a good website when it comes to finding challenges and exercises to practice SQL for beginners.
 It boasts a whole range of different exercises which are all carefully categorized by difficulty and topic.
 Most of them will provide you with clear instructions, including an endpoint that you have to get to, and will then ask you to write the code to fulfill these instructions and complete the challenge.

 How Long Does It Take To Learn SQL?

-When it comes to SQL for beginners, one of the most common questions that I get asked is “How long does it take to learn SQL?”.
+When it comes to SQL for beginners, one of the most common questions that gets asked is “How long does it take to learn SQL?”.
 Well, the good news is that, for most people, learning SQL basics shouldn’t take more than a few weeks of moderate study.
 More difficult and in-depth concepts will take longer to learn, and the best programmers will continue learning new skills throughout their careers.

 What’s The Best Way To Practice SQL for beginners?

 When it comes to learning a programming language like SQL, regular practice is the key to building and maintaining knowledge.
 If possible, you should try and practice every day.
 If not, practice as often as you can.
 Even a few minutes per day is enough to keep important concepts and syntax fresh in your mind.
 Read over your notes before bed, work through a few coding challenges, or simply participate in a few forum discussions.
-Some of my favorite ways to practice SQL include:
+Some of good ways to practice SQL include:

 By Working Through Coding Challenges

-In my opinion, coding challenges are one of the best ways to practice your SQL skills.
+Coding challenges are one of the best ways to practice your SQL skills.
 I’ve already gone over them above, so I won’t spend too much time here, but be sure to check out a few of the following websites: